 Mr. Pape’s diverse international caseload has included disputes in Europe, Russia and the CIS, Africa, Latin America, and Asia, many involving assets or claims in excess of US$1 billion.
-He has conducted cases under all of the principal arbitration rules including the LCIA, ICC, UNCITRAL, ICSID, ICSID Additional Facility and ad hoc arbitration.
+He has conducted cases under all of the principal arbitration rules including the LCIA, ICC, HKIAC, UNCITRAL, ICSID, ICSID Additional Facility, and ad hoc arbitration.
 His arbitration experience also includes acting as Tribunal Secretary in ICC proceedings.

 He advises on the protection of investments under bilateral and multilateral investment treaties and the enforcement of arbitral awards before local courts.
 He also advises litigation funders regarding potential investments in international investment arbitration claims.

 Mr. Pape is the Europe representative of the Asia-Pacific Forum for International Arbitration (AFIA), and a member of the LCIA Young International Arbitration Group (YIAG) and the ICC Young Arbitrators Forum (YAF).
 He is an editor of the European Investment Law and Arbitration Review.

 Mr. Pape’s experience includes representing:

 - Royal Dutch Shell and Shell Petroleum Development Company in their successful defense of transnational human rights and environmental litigations identified by The Lawyer as among the most significant cases of 2016

 - A leading mining company on a very high value shareholder rights and environmental issues arising from projects in Latin America